NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/marvelous-miniature-(horse).md

 trait01: "consumable"
 trait02: "expandable"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 4
 weight:
 value: "13"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` (manipulate)  * * *  Every _marvelous miniature_ is an exceptionally small replica of a real creature or object.
+description: "**Activate** `pf2:1` (manipulate)  * * *  Every _marvelous miniature_
+  is an exceptionally small replica of a real creature or object.
 The miniature is made from wood, pewter, or other simple materials, and features a rune etched into the underside of the replica's base. _Marvelous miniatures_ sometimes come packaged together; for example, the camping set features the boat, campfire, and horse miniatures.
   Activating a _marvelous miniature_ causes it to transform into another creature or object, which then can be used as normal for that object.
 Each miniature can be activated only once, with most of them permanently becoming the item in their description.  * * *  When activated, this miniature transforms into a horse.
 The horse can't attack or use reactions, but otherwise uses all the statistics of a [[Monster Core/Riding Horse|Riding Horse]] and follows your basic commands.
 The horse doesn't need to eat or drink.
 After 8 hours, it reverts back to miniature form, then crumbles to dust."
 powerTitle1:
 actionEconomy1:
 type1: